Keep Up With McLean!

 Receive the latest news in your inbox each month.

 A virus that has spread across the globe, coupled with breaking news accessible to us at any time, has made many of us worried.
-It can be hard to stay calm when there is fear and unease in the media, stories of self-quarantines, and shortages of sanitizing products.
-Many people are feeling anxious, even if they rarely experience anxiety.
+It can be hard to stay calm when there are fear and unease in the media, stories of experiences with COVID-19, and changing rules and procedures about school, work, and more.
+Many people are feeling anxious, even if they previously rarely experienced anxiety.